|

 - ESMERELDA:

-Variant of Esmeralda, meaning "emerald."
+Variant spelling of Spanish Esmeralda, meaning "emerald."

 - ESPERANZA: